clojure-grimoire/grimoire/resources/1.4.0/clojure.core/await/docstring.md

-Blocks the current thread (indefinitely!) until all actionsdispatched thus far, from this thread or agent, to the agent(s) haveoccurred.
+Blocks the current thread (indefinitely!) until all actions dispatched thus far, from this thread or agent, to the agent(s) have occurred.
 Will block on failed agents.
-Will never return ifa failed agent is restarted with :clear-actions true.
+Will never return if a failed agent is restarted with :clear-actions true.